 By Shira Kogut on Nov.
 25, 2016

-In August of 2016, Antonio Fernandez or Antonino to those who know and love him, the CEO of Grupo Modelo and the founder of Corona Beer, passed away and reportedly left $200 million of his fortune to friends and relatives in order to improve the village he grew up in, Cerezales del Condado in Spain.
+In August of 2016, Antonio Fernández, the CEO of Grupo Modelo and the founder of Corona Beer, passed away and reportedly left $200 million of his fortune to friends and relatives in order to improve the village he grew up in, Cerezales del Condado in Spain.
 This billionaire who passed away at 99 was the epitome of the phrase “You can’t know where you are going if you don’t remember where you come from.” both in life and in death.

-He had two causes he was very passionate about throughout his life 1) Helping people with disabilities live normal lives and 2) Supporting his hometown.
-He established two organisations which give employment opportunities to disabled adults one in Leon called Soltra and the other in Mexico called Cinia (named for his wife).
+Antonio Fernández had two causes he was very passionate about throughout his life, 1) Helping people with disabilities live normal lives and 2) Supporting his hometown.
+He established two organizations which give employment opportunities to disabled adults one in Leon called Soltra and the other in Mexico called Cinia (named for his wife).
 In 2009, he also set up the ‘Cerezales Antonino y Cinia’ Foundation in his hometown to support rural initiatives in the area.
 He was honoured by the former King of Spain, Juan Carlos, for his charitable deeds, including his work with disabled young people.

 According to the Daily Mail Online “this is the equivalent to each villager inheriting roughly £2 million,” but it should be noted that the money will be spent on improving the village and was not inherited by individuals.
 With the help of this money the village is reported to be getting a brand new cultural centre and a local non-profit foundation with 300 employees will also benefit.

 Maximino Sanchez, who owns the only bar in the village, which is stocked full of Mexican beers, told the Diario de León newspaper:

 “We never had any pesete (money) before.
 I don’t know, what we would have done without Antonino.”

 The Life of Antonio Fernández: From Rags to Riches